boughtonp/lucee-on-jetty/src/lucee-base/modules/readme.md

   http://www.eclipse.org/jetty/documentation/current/startup-modules.html

-The **lucee.mod** file defines a Lucee module consisting of the other modules Lucee requires to run, plus a reference to the Lucee JAR.
+The **lucee.mod** file defines a Lucee module consisting of the other modules Lucee requires to run, referencing the Lucee JAR and Jetty configuration located within the lucee directory.